hall9/Blackjack_ML/README.md

 1. Player Goes first.
 2. Player can Hit or Stay on the hand.
- ..* You shouldn't worry about "splits" and "double downs"...
+ ..* You shouldn't worry about "splits" and "double downs"
 3. Dealer next, hits on 16 or below

 **Also note:** Feel free to use ML's "Basis Functions" (the standard library) where appropriate.**DO NOT USE Array functions or References**.
 This is simply because the goal of this project is to teach "Functional Programming".
 ML, while primarily a functional language, it is not technically a "pure functional language", as it offers both Functional and Imperative constructs.
 Arrays and References are examples of those imperative constructs.